polhenarejos/picokeys-docs/docs/picokeyapp/first-steps.md

 This step is **required** and **user-controlled**.

 - The board type defines the hardware variant associated with the license
-- PicoKeyApp cannot automatically infer the correct board in all cases
+- PicoKey App cannot automatically infer the correct board in all cases
 - The user is responsible for selecting the correct option

 !!!
 Warning